baeamy/CaptureDrY/README.md

 # Capture Dr. Y
-Pac-Man-inspired Game on TM4C Microcontroller Using Embedded C.
+Pac-Man-inspired game on TM4C Microcontroller using Embedded C.

 How to run Capture Dr. Y:
 To run this game, you must obtain the Keil μVision Commercial Use License.
 This game is designed to be played on the ST7735R LCD.